Group by

 • by: The by option can take a list of columns if you want to group by more than one column to compute the summary.

-Python Only
+Python only

 • ignore: NA entries are not included in calculations, but the total number of entries is taken as the total number of rows.
 For example, mean([1, 2, 3, nan], na="ignore") will produce 1.5.

-• rm: entries are skipped during the calculations, reducing the total effective count of entries.
+• rm: NA entries are skipped during the calculations, reducing the total effective count of entries.
 For example, mean([1, 2, 3, nan], na="rm") will produce 2.

-R Only
+R only

 • gb.control: In R, the gb.control option specifies how to handle NA values in the dataset as well as how to name output columns.
 Note that to specify a list of column names in the gb.control list, you must add the col.names argument.